Youth Leaders Restore our Earth

 There are youth who described their personal efforts and many others speak about the groups they founded or those they volunteer with.
 Some as young as 8-year-old work to protect biodiversity, increase the green cover, help manage waste, aim for zero waste, save our precious natural resources and educate those less fortunate….

 While some take traditional approaches to mitigate climate change, others adopt different avenues such as art, crafts, folk tradition and culture.
 A well-known fashion designer in India works with only natural fibres.
 In the Maldives, artists help revive traditional crafts to replace plastic items.
 In Cambodia, folk tradition of storytelling helps disseminate green messages.
 A well-known actress in Sri Lanka shares the knowledge about environmental affairs with all her followers.
-A youth from Afghanistan helps women enhance their livelihoods with eco-friendly occupations.
 An author from India has written a best-seller book on air pollution.
 A journalist from Bhutan who regularly writes on the environment.

 Some youth have developed effective strategies that utilize social media to widen awareness about climate change.
 Youth that study existing laws and examine if there is a need to formulate new legislation for climate change are another category.
 Our voice from Bangladesh provides inexpensive lighting – Bottle Lights that captures the rays of the sun.
 A doctor from Pakistan reaches out to people with scientific knowledge.

 And there are many such inspiring stories of environmental action by these young leaders in the South & South-East Asia region….
 It is remarkable how much they have achieved at such young ages.
 They are the future, which is why their voices matter the most.

 MEET THE YOUTH LEADERS

 1. Aadya Joshi, Founder, The Right Green (Native tree plantations)